Kuuuube/Misc_Scripts/notes/hiragana_and_katakana_reading/README.md

 - After you have completed a prompt, you may then press enter again at the `:` to move on to the next prompt.

-- If you want to change which file you're currently using you dont need to restart Random Dict Picker.
+- If you want to change which file you're currently using, you dont need to restart Random Dict Picker.
 Instead, send the following arg at the `:` after a prompt.

     ```
     -f input_file.json